Max Weber: Last years

-Frustrated with politics, Weber resumed teaching, first at the University of Vienna in 1918, then at the Ludwig Maximilian University of Munich in 1919.
-In Vienna, Weber filled a vacant chair in political economy that he had been considered for since October 1917.
+Partially because he and his family lost money investing in war bonds, Weber resumed teaching, first at the University of Vienna in 1918, then at LMU Munich in 1919.
+In Vienna, Weber filled a vacant political economy chair that he had been considered for since October 1917.
 While there, he gave a lecture titled "Socialism" on the eponymous subject to a group of Austro-Hungarian Army officers.
-He also had a heated debate with Joseph Schumpeter at the Café Landtmann on whether the Russian Soviet Federative Socialist Republic was usable as a case study for communism.
-Later, in Munich, Weber was appointed to Lujo Brentano's chair in social science, economic history, and political economy.
-He accepted the appointment in order to be closer to his mistress, Else von Richthofen.
-Responding to student requests, he gave a series of economic history lectures.
-The student transcriptions of it were later edited and published as the General Economic History by Siegmund Hellmann and Melchior Palyi in 1923.
+He also had a heated debate with Joseph Schumpeter at the Café Landtmann on the usability of the Russian Soviet Federative Socialist Republic as a case study for communism.
+Later, in Munich, Weber was appointed to Lujo Brentano's social science, economic history, and political economy chair.
+He accepted it to be closer to his mistress, Else von Richthofen.
+Responding to student requests, he gave a lecture series on economic history.
+The student transcriptions were later edited and published as the General Economic History by Siegmund Hellmann and Melchior Palyi in 1923.
 In terms of politics, he opposed the pardoning of the Bavarian Minister-President Kurt Eisner's murderer, Anton Graf von Arco auf Valley.
-In response to that, right-wing students disrupted his classes and protested in front of his home.
-In early 1920, Weber discussed Oswald Spengler's The Decline of the West in a seminar, provoking some of his students – who personally knew Spengler – to suggest that he debate Spengler alongside other scholars.
+In response, right-wing students disrupted his classes and protested outside his home.
+In early 1920, Weber discussed Oswald Spengler's The Decline of the West in a seminar, provoking students – who personally knew Spengler – to suggest that he debate Spengler alongside other scholars.
 They debated for two days in the Munich town hall, but the students felt that the question of how to resolve Germany's post-war issues remained unanswered.